Input SQL

 About SQL Formatter

 Format, beautify, and minify SQL queries instantly.
-Supports uppercase/lowercase keyword conversion, configurable indentation, and works with all major SQL dialects.
+Supports uppercase/lowercase keyword conversion, configurable indentation, and common SQL syntax across major databases.

 Auto-format on paste